-Dance of Reality, which played last year at the Cannes Film Festival, is Jodorowsky’s return to cinemas after a 23-year hiatus.
-The aging director is getting up there and knows all too well that there aren’t many more outings for his imagination, and packs it all into Dance.
+The Dance of Reality is Jodorowsky’s return to cinemas after a 23-year hiatus.
+The aging director is getting up there and knows all too well that there aren’t many more outings for his imagination and packs it all into Dance.
 The movie functions as a type of memoir, or as close to a memoir as Jodorowsky will ever give.
-Dance of Reality is part memory, part dream, part nightmare and part stories that Jodorowsky no doubt heard second-hand from a drunk at a bar.
-There are moments that seem so vivid, they must have come from his past: a young Alejandro (Jeremias Herskovits) encountering a group of miners who have all lost limbs to dynamite.
+Dance of Reality is part memory, part dream, part nightmare, and part stories that Jodorowsky no doubt heard second-hand from a drunk at a bar.
+There are moments that seem so vivid; they must have come from his past: a young Alejandro (Jeremias Herskovits) encountering a group of miners who have all lost limbs to dynamite.
 Other moments seem crafted from dreams that haunt Jodorowsky’s nights, particularly one where Alejandro is trapped in a coffin with a charred, maggot-ridden cadaver that speaks to him.
 Taken in segments, these moments seem utterly ridiculous.
-Taken together, they comprise what could best be described Jodorowsky’s own personal philosophy.
+Taken together, they comprise what could best be described as Jodorowsky’s own personal philosophy.
 I don’t know much about the man, but the little I do know is this: he was never one to let the truth get in the way of a good story.

 Dance of Reality has its moments of pure Jodorowsky.
-It will be up to each viewer to decided if that sentence is praise or pejorative.
-There are moments of great comedy and I laughed out loud when Ibáñez (Bastián Bodenhöfer) arrived and declared, “Take this poor man to the communal grave, together with his kangaroo dog.”
+It will be up to each viewer to decide if that sentence is praise or pejorative.
+There are moments of great comedy, and I laughed out loud when Ibáñez (Bastián Bodenhöfer) arrived and declared, “Take this poor man to the communal grave, together with his kangaroo dog.”